Here are some suggestions:

 - What should I tell my child?
 Help your child to understand that it takes time to complete the whole process.
 At first when explaining the facts, try to tell your child about their illness and the treatment process clearly and honestly, and in a way appropriate to your child’s age.
 Encourage your child to ask questions and try to focus on their concerns.
 State clearly that the medical team will do their best to help and that the family will be there at every step.
 You child is not alone.
 State clearly that it is not because of something your child has done wrong.
 The illness is not a punishment.

 Some parents do not want to discipline their child because they worry it will result in additional stress and demands on the child.
 Some parents think they should discipline their child because they worry that if they don’t the child will become out of control.
 Parents need to find out the reasons for the bad temper.
 Is it the side effect of the treatment, the personality of their child, or their own parenting style?
 Parents should let the child express his emotions and feelings.
 Parents should let the child cool down.
 Parents should listen to his in-depth feelings, his fears, and focus on any misunderstandings.
-Parents should consult social workers, a clinical psychologist, or hospital play specialists.
+Parents should consult social workers, a clinical psychologist, or Child Life Specialists.
 Parents should teach their child how to manage his emotions.

 Since the treatment period is quite long, children always need to suspend schooling for a long period of time.
 There will be some adjustment problems as well as learning problems, some of these problems may be due to the side effects or late effects of the diseases or the treatment.
 Parents may consider having their child undertake an assessment to determine if his learning ability is able to meet the requirements of the school.
 Contact the school to discuss any preparation work.
 Let your child adjust to the school step by step.
 The principle is to let your child have successful experiences as far as possible.
 These successful experiences can help your child to move ahead.